Header Image 1

 Curriculum Overview

-Each subject at La Fontaine Academy has been carefully considered by our team; each element has been designed with a clear purpose and pedagogical approach in mind.
-By teaching this range of subjects, we believe that we are meeting our ambitions for the children in our school.
+Each subject at La Fontaine Academy has been carefully considered by our team; every element has been designed with a clear purpose and pedagogical approach in mind.
+Our curriculum is broad and balanced, and helps to set solid foundations on which children can build on as they go to the next stages of their education and beyond.

 At La Fontaine Academy, our pedagogical approach is based on the notion that all new information goes into the ‘working memory’ and that, once the new information has been introduced, we need to move it into the ‘long-term memory’.